-Cell Phones and Other Electronic Devices
+Cell Phones/Smart Watches and Other Electronic Devices

-Students are not allowed to have on their person, use, or have turned on cell phones or any other electronic device at Centralia Junior High School during the hours of 7:45 a.m. to 2:45 p.m.
-Students are to keep electronic devices turned off and in their lockers or checked in at the Main Office or the Assistant Principal's Office.
-These would include any electronic device that incorporates voice communication, accesses the internet, or functions as a cellular phone or camera (i.e. cell phones, Smart watches, pagers, cellular radio devices, laptop computers, tablet computers, eReaders, walkie-talkies, cameras, video recorders, etc).
-Centralia Junior High is NOT responsible for lost or stolen cell phones or other electronic devices.
+Students are not allowed to have on their person, use, or have turned on cell phones or any other electronic device at Central Middle School during the hours of 7:45 a.m. to 2:45 p.m.
+Students are to keep electronic devices turned off and turned over to their homeroom teacher to keep in a locked locker.
+These would include any electronic device that incorporates voice communication, accesses the internet, or functions as a cellular phone or camera (i.e. cell phones, pagers, cellular radio devices, laptop computers, tablet computers, eReaders, walkie-talkies, cameras, video recorders, watches, etc).
+Central Middle School is NOT responsible for lost or stolen cell phones or other electronic devices that have not been secured.
 No videotaping or taking pictures of faculty, staff, or students is allowed without faculty permission.
+Smart watches are considered cell phones and therefore they are prohibited.